iKevinY/ultra/README.md

 # ultra [![Build Status][Travis Badge]][Build Status] [![crates.io][crates.io Badge]][crates.io] [![docs.rs][docs.rs Badge]][docs.rs] [![License][License Badge]](LICENSE)

-Cryptanalysis of the Enigma in Rust.
+`ultra` is a Rust implementation of the [Enigma machine] that includes the ability to decrypt ciphertext.

 ## Installation

-`ultra` can be installed from crates.io using Cargo:
+`ultra` can be installed from [crates.io] using Cargo:

 ```
 $ cargo install ultra